DevMountain/Continuum/README.md

 *Create a `Comment` model object that will hold user-submitted text comments for a specific `Post`.*

 1. Add a new `Comment` class to your project.
-2. Add a `text` property of type `String`, a `timestamp` `Date` property, and a weak `post` property of type `Post?`.
+2. Add a `text` property of type `String` and a `timestamp` `Date` property
-* The comment objects reference to the post object should be weak in order to avoid retain cycles later on.
-`weak var post: Post?`
-3. Add an initializer that accepts text, timestamp, and a post.
+3. Add an initializer that accepts text and timestamp.
 Provide a default value for the `timestamp` argument equal to the current date, so it can be omitted if desired.

 ### Model Object Controller
 *In this section you will:*